moneymanagerex/mmex.web/README.md

 For further  information see: https://codeigniter.com/user_guide/installation/installing_manual.html

 5. Once setup and tested ensure that the .env file is setup for production - see: https://codeigniter.com/user_guide/general/environments.html.
-It should just need the  CI_ENVIRONMENT line commenting out
+By default, no .env file is present. this is a safety feature to keep the site a bit more secure in case settings are messed up once it is live.
+Copy the env file to .env and open it up.

+This file is used to contain server-specific settings.
+This means you never will need to commit any sensitive information to your version control system.
+It includes some of the most common ones you want to enter already, though they are all commented out.
+So uncomment the line with CI_ENVIRONMENT on it, and change production to development:

     > #CI_ENVIRONMENT = development

+This will allow CodeIgnitor to report errors to you as you test your code.

 ## Site Structure